DFE-Digital/teaching-vacancies/documentation/onboarding.md

 ## GitHub

-Digital Tooling will add the new developer to the [DFE-Digital organisation](https://github.com/orgs/DFE-Digital/teams) and to the [Teacher Vacancy Service team](https://github.com/orgs/DFE-Digital/teams/teaching-vacancies)
+Digital Tooling will add the new developer to the [DFE-Digital organisation](https://github.com/orgs/DFE-Digital/teams) and to the [Teaching Vacancies team](https://github.com/orgs/DFE-Digital/teams/teaching-vacancies)

 ## GOV.UK PaaS